Champions League: Can Liverpool Deliver After Domestic Glory?

 Barcelona Spain +800 11.1% Group Stage La Liga 3rd

-But here’s the truth behind the number: while Liverpool’s domestic dominance is undeniable, recent history tells a more complicated story about placing that success into European glory.
-And punters should think twice before treating this like a coronation.
+Still, while Liverpool’s domestic dominance is undisputed, recent history tells a more complicated story about translating that success into European glory.
+And UK players should think two times before treating this like a coronation.

-What this shows is a clear disconnect: PSG had a great win with Inter 5–0 in the final, knocked out Liverpool en route, and yet sit behind the Reds in the markets.
+What this shows is a clear disconnect: PSG had a great outcome with Inter 5–0 in the final and knocked out Liverpool en route, and yet they sit behind the Reds in the markets.

 The Historical Cheat Sheet: Premier League Winners vs. European Glory

-Before you wager, remember: domestic titles don’t always guarantee what we call continental triumph.
+Before you start to bet, keep in mind that domestic titles don’t necessarily guarantee continental triumph.

-• The Momentum Myth: Only 3 of the last 10 Premier League champions went on to win the Champions League in the same or following season.
+• The Momentum Myth: Only 3 of the last 10 Premier League champions won the Champions League in the same or the following season.

-• Fixture Fatigue: The Premier League is physically demanding, and that often leaves its top teams drained by the time Champions League knockouts arrive.
+• Fixture Fatigue: The Premier League is physically difficult, and that often leaves its top teams exhausted by the time the Champions League arrives.

-• The PSG Precedent: PSG didn’t just win the Champions League, but they also knocked Liverpool out early.
-And yet, bizarrely, they’re ranked behind Liverpool in the odds.
+• The PSG Precedent: PSG won the Champions League, but they even knocked Liverpool out early.
+And yet, they’re ranked behind Liverpool in the odds.

-• Inflated Confidence: Three of the top five favorites come from England’s Premier League (EPL), a level of favoritism driven more by hype than hard numbers.
+• Inflated Confidence: Three of the top five favourites come from England’s Premier League (EPL), a level of favouritism driven more by hype than hard numbers.

 The Value Hunt: Where Smart Money Avoids the Hype